tsunghuanghsieh/leetcode/problems/exclusive-time-of-functions/README.md

 * Earlier function ends before later function.
 * Multiple start or end events at the same timestamp.

 From the problem description, it is stated that functions are pushed onto and popped off the top of a stack as functions start and end.
-THe function on the top of the stack is the current function being executed.
-It shouldn't be able to pop off a function that is not being executed in the middle of a stack.
-However, LC test case 121 ([test6.txt](https://github.com/tsunghuanghsieh/leetcode/tree/master/problems/exclusive-time-of-functions/tests/test6.txt)) does just that, it is a deviation from the problem statement.
-Bug [22693](https://github.com/LeetCode-Feedback/LeetCode-Feedback/issues/22693) and [22581](https://github.com/LeetCode-Feedback/LeetCode-Feedback/issues/22581).
+The function on the top of the stack is the current function being executed.
+A function that is not currently being executed shouldn't somehow end itself and write to the log to pop another process off the stack.
+It is counterintuitive; if that's the case and should be explicitly stated.

+LC test case 121 ([test6.txt](https://github.com/tsunghuanghsieh/leetcode/tree/master/problems/exclusive-time-of-functions/tests/test6.txt)) does just that.
+In order to have the expected result, `[2,6,1]`, process `1` at the top of the stack is being executed when process `0`, while not being executed, ends and is able to writes to log to pop process `1` off the stack.
+And then process `0` now at the top of the stack is then being executed at `t = 7` even though it had previously ended at `t = 6`.

+Bug [22693](https://github.com/LeetCode-Feedback/LeetCode-Feedback/issues/22693) and [22581](https://github.com/LeetCode-Feedback/LeetCode-Feedback/issues/22581) have been opened to track this.

 **Constraints:**
 * `1 <= n <= 100`